.jpg/v1/fill/w_320,h_320/file.jpg)

-Asian food has also been a âthingâ in our marriage.
-Our love for Chinese Buffets, Sushi, and other âunique eatsâ have led me to try to find recipes I can do at home.
+Asian food has also been a “thing” in our marriage.
+Our love for Chinese Buffets, Sushi, and other “unique eats” have led me to try to find recipes I can do at home.

-So I decided to show you how my experience was.
-I youâve ever had takoyaki (also called Octopus Balls) you know how delicious it is (and no, while it does contain Octopus and is ball shaped, it doesnât not contain any below the belt parts of the Octopus).
+I found this recipe (Chef Taro’s Okonomiyaki) on Pinterest. ball-shapedIf you’ve ever had takoyaki (also called Octopus Balls) you know how delicious it is (and no, while it does contain Octopus and is ball shaped, it doesn’t contain any below-the-belt parts of the Octopus).

 I have a takoyaki pan and while I love making it, it can be extremely messy and you have to have a quickness I have not mastered yet.
-So when I found this recipe and tasted the final product I was ecstatic that I had an easier alternative to takoyaki and it didnât involve buying expensive Octopus which usually went mostly wasted.
+So when I found this recipe and tasted the final product I was ecstatic that I had an easier alternative to takoyaki and it didn’t involve buying expensive Octopus which usually went mostly wasted.

-So without further delay hereâs the Okonomiyaki recipe!
+So without further delay here’s the Okonomiyaki recipe!

-This recipe makes 4 pancakes and this requires a 1 hour chill so make sure you have time!
+This recipe makes 4 pancakes and this requires a 1-hour chill so make sure you have time!

 Ingredients: